Bangkok Swimming Classes: How to Pick the Right School for Your Kid

 lets asia

-Lets Asia is located on Sukhumvit Soi 31.
-They pride themselves on their training methods, which blend Japanese and Canadian strategies.
-And the owners are decorated swimmers, having competed and excelled in Canada’s and Japan’s swimming circuits.
+Lets Asia is located on Sukhumvit Soi 31 and is the largest international swimming school in Thailand.
+The school prides itself on its training methods, which blend Japanese and Canadian strategies.
+And the owners are decorated swimmers, having competed and excelled in Canada and Japan’s swimming circuits.
+Swimming lessons are offered in both English and Japanese.

 Courses